Olga Rudge: War years

 Although she was deprived of her lover, the end of the war saw an improvement in Rudge's fortunes as her sequestered Venetian home was returned to her.
 In order to avoid a trial for treason, Pound was declared criminally insane and incarcerated in an asylum, St. Elizabeths Hospital in Washington, D.C., where he remained for twelve years.
 Rudge began the onerous task of trying to secure his freedom.
 She used friends and their many contacts in the literary world to mount a petition attesting to his character and that amongst other things he had never in fact been a member of the Italian Fascist Party (Partito Nazionale Fascista).
 One of her ideas was that Pound be released to live in an American monastery, but all her entreaties fell on deaf ears.
 His letters discourage Rudge from visiting him but she did travel to America to visit him twice, once in 1952 and again in 1955.
-Pound at this time was receiving visits not only from his wife but other mistresses too.
+Pound at this time was receiving visits not only from his wife but other former lovers too.
 Following the 1955 visit, their letters to each other became cooler and more impersonal, and they rarely communicated at all from 1955 to 1959.

 This coolness between 1955 and 1959 is the only hint that perhaps she did mind his other lady friends, but little is known of Rudge's views of Pound's "other women".
 She had no choice but to tolerate the existence of his wife.
 Marcella Spann, an English teacher, began to write to him in St. Elizabeth's, which led to visits.
 Following his release, Spann accompanied Ezra and Dorothy back to Italy, acting as his secretary.
 Pound is alleged to have proposed to her (although he was already married), but Dorothy sent Spann packing.
 Nevertheless, Spann and Pound jointly edited the 1964 volume Confucius to Cummings: An Anthology of Poetry.